Skip to content

 The confectionery market

-The total market for confectionery in Cloetta’s main markets amounts to approximately SEK 285 bn (271).
+The total market for confectionery in Cloetta’s main markets amount to approximately SEK 339 bn (316).
 The confectionery market is relatively insensitive to economic fluctuations and shows stable growth that is driven primarily by population trends and price increases.
-Market recessions affect us mainly through general price pressure from the retail trade and increased competition from the trade’s own private labels.
-However, private labels account for a relatively small share of confectionery compared to other grocery products.

 Consumption patterns